Medically reviewed by:

 - Have I lost my job, a relationship, my academic standing, or another important aspect of my life to my substance abuse?

-- Have I ever been arrested because of my Adderall abuse?
+- Have I ever encountered legal or financial problems because of my Adderall abuse?

 - Do I feel that I would be unable to stop using Adderall on my own?

-If you answered yes to these questions, it is time to seek help.
-Prescription stimulant abuse is just as dangerous as illicit substance abuse and can lead to all the same issues, which is why you should not hesitate to put an end to this behavior in the safest way possible.
+If you answered yes to any of these questions, it is time to seek professional help.
+Prescription stimulant abuse is just as dangerous as illicit substance abuse and can lead to all of the same issues, which is why you should not hesitate to find a treatment program.

 Adderall Addiction Treatment

-There aren’t any pharmacological options for the treatment of prescription stimulant addiction at this time, although a patient may require this option during detox.
-The withdrawal syndrome associated with Adderall is mostly psychological in nature and can be very uncomfortable, so antidepressants, anticraving agents, and antipsychotics may be necessary during this time.
+There aren’t any pharmacological options for the treatment of prescription stimulant addiction at this time, although a patient may be given medications to treat individual symptoms during detox.
+Nitropruside may be given for hypertensive emergency and hyperthermia is managed with evaporative cooling or cooling blankets.
+The withdrawal syndrome associated with Adderall is mostly psychological in nature and can be very uncomfortable, so antidepressants, antipsychotics, and benzodiazepines to manage agitation may be necessary.